realyoterry/vidclip/README.md

 ## Usage

 Here's a quick example on how to use the basic features of this package.
+Read the [Vidclip Documentation](https://vidclip.js.org/) for a full guide.

 ### 1. Import the application: